indrora/ponzu/docs/content/docs/spec.md

 ```

 Implementations are free to determine how they present errors in validation, but must include a mechanism to be informed about a failure in data validation.

+# Reference Go implementation notes

+The reference implementation has several specific quirks:

+* The reader/writer interface is OS-agnostic and expects that the implementation around it provides OS-specific metadata
+* The reader interface silently consumes ZStandard dictionary records for the purposes of decompression
+* The reader interface's `Validate(...)` call advances the reader
+* There is no "Rewind" within the reader interface; file position management is up to a sufficiently complex user.
+* The writer interface makes an attempt to sanitize paths

+The reader/writer interface depends on `https://github.com/klauspost/compress` for compression.

 # Appendix: Structures for Metadata maps